Iyanuvicky22/victor-etl-pipeline/README.md

 #  Arowosegbe Victor Iyanuoluwa ETL Pipeline

 ## Overview
-This is a data engineering task.
-It is basically an ETL project using IMDb APIs from Rapid API {[text](https://rapidapi.com/)} for extracting data, transforming with pandas and Loading to a database with SQLAlchemy.
-Movies data was extracted from two IMDb APIs.
+The beginning of every data project is the data itself.
+As a data engineer, one of the crucial tasks that must be mastered is getting the right data in the right volume and ensuring consistent access to quality data.
+Data Scraping is a primary modality of sourcing for data which can be from websites, APIs and databases.
+This particular project  is basically an ETL (extract, transform and load) one where movies data were scraped from IMDb APIs on Rapid API website {[text](https://rapidapi.com/)}.
+Movies data were extracted from two APIs.
+They were cleaned, transformed and joined using pandas library and idempotency was ensured.
+The transformed data was loaded into a PostgreSQL database using SQLAlchemy ORM while a copy was saved in parquet format locally.

+IMDb APIs Links
 1) [text](https://rapidapi.com/octopusteam-octopusteam-default/api/imdb236/playground/apiendpoint_a5de12e2-d269-44fb-8af7-6eb02982ee9e)
 2) [text](https://rapidapi.com/robotfa-robotfa-default/api/imdb-top-1000-movies-series/playground/apiendpoint_b9c2303e-934a-4b85-a8aa-3fed7cb08fe5)